Most designers have experienced issues with getting colours in print to match what's on our screens at some point.

 This will reflect your choice of printer and paper stock, so don't forget to update the profile when you change your output intentions.
 Photoshop isn't the only software to offer this option, so check out the online help for your preferred apps and use the proofing tools to get a sense for the final output.

 If you're attempting to reprint something you've previously sent to commercial printers, or to match an existing piece of collateral, it’s really worth speaking to your printers and providing them with a sample of that previous work so they can colour match at their end.

 This isn't a way of absolving yourself of responsibility to get the colour right in your file, but different technicians have their own preferred mix of base colours, so to ensure accuracy it always pays to provide reference material.

 This is especially worthwhile if you're doing large runs or especially complex jobs, and reputable printers will have no issue with you providing samples for colour matching, so long as you're spending more than the cost of a few business cards.

 For colour-critical applications, such as branding where accurate colour reproduction is essential, consider using a colour library system such as that offered by Pantone.

-This can feel expensive, especially if you’re a sole trader and you’ve not had cause to buy into the library before: a set of colour-accurate sample chips can cost £100+, and need to be replaced regularly as light causes the colour to fade.
-The expense is worthwhile, however, when you can show your client the exact colour that their print will use.
+This can feel expensive, especially if you're a sole trader and you've not had cause to buy into the library before: a set of colour-accurate sample chips can cost £100+, and need to be replaced regularly as light causes the colour to fade.

 You can also use the approximate CMYK and RGB reference equivalents to accurately pick colours for use in designs without going to the expense of printing a fifth colour.
 Practically every professional print-orientated application supports Pantone straight out the box, and although there are other libraries out there, Pantone is the best known.